jalgoarena/JAlgoArena/README.md

 ## E2E Tests

 - end to end tests written in spock
-- it runs against deployed applications (Heroku)
+- it runs against locally running JAlgoArena
 - it covers 2 cases, 1st for Java and 2nd for Kotlin

 ## Continuous Delivery